-- National Geographic Trails Illustrated – These maps cover many popular destinations like National Parks and major long trails like Appalachian Trail, Pacific Crest Trail, John Muir Trail, and the Colorado Trail.
+- NatGeo Trails Illustrated – These maps cover many popular destinations like National Parks and major long trails like the Appalachian Trail, Pacific Crest Trail, John Muir Trail, and Colorado Trail.

 - Snow Depth – If your route may involve snow, you can get a rough sense of snow coverage with this overlay.

 Be sure to print backup maps in case your device runs out of battery or is damaged.
 It’s easy to print maps on gaiagps.com.
 You can print on waterproof paper from your home printer, store the backup maps in a plastic bag, or order large custom-printed maps online.
 For a longer trip, a large overview map, such as those made by Beartooth Publishing, can be helpful.

 Before you leave, be sure to download maps to your phone so you can use them without service.
 Make sure you know how to change map sources in the app (iOS/Android) and conserve your phone’s battery.
 Also, brush up on your map reading skills with our blog article on how to read topographic maps.

 An average pace on a flat trail is about 2 mph, and you should add 30 minutes for every 1000 feet of elevation gain.
 For an 8-mile day where the elevation gain is 3000 feet, the travel time would be 5-and-a-half hours.